Guaranteeing Access to Excellence for All

 Kevin Mack, ETHS ’95, is an Evanston/Skokie native with a deep connection to ETHS and passion for education, equity and student opportunity.
 Kevin has volunteered his time with Y.O.U. and recently served as the President of the ETHS Alumni Association.
 Kevin is a real estate broker with @properties, based in Evanston, and has been serving the Chicagoland area since 2009.

 Larry Mages ’61 is a retired attorney and real estate developer.
 He spent most of his legal career as a partner at Bell, Boyd & Lloyd (now, K&L Gates) where he served on the Executive Committee and as Chair of the Real Estate Practice Group.
 He is a graduate of Dartmouth College and Harvard Law School.
-He is a Docent at the Chicago Architecture Center, leading architecture walking tours in downtown Chicago.
+He has a long and deep involvement with children and education.
+He was one of the founders of the Carole Robertson Center for Learning; he recently rejoined its Board after having served on the Board of Illinois Action.
+He is a Docent at the Chicago Architecture Center.
 Larry was raised in Chicago and is part of the last class of commuter students to attend ETHS.
-He played on ETHS’ first soccer team (becoming its first First Team All-State player) and in college.
-He referees high school and club games.
+He played on ETHS’ first soccer team and in college; he now referees high school and club games.
 His grandchildren live in Evanston and will be members of the Classes of 2024 and 2027.

 Jim Ossyra, ETHS ’74, Alumni Association Representative, is a partner with Daspin & Aument LLP, focusing on litigation and dispute resolution.
 He previously served as ETHS Foundation Board president and is a proud parent to three ETHS alumni.